Expeditionary strike group: History

 The Navy had two to three ARGs deployed at a given time.
 Normally one of the ARGs was in the Mediterranean Sea and Persian Gulf or Indian Ocean area, and the other two were in the western Pacific Ocean.

 Early 1990s – present

 In the early 1990s, the U.S. Navy introduced a new concept based on the ARG, the naval expeditionary task force or, as it is also known, the expeditionary strike group (ESG).
 The ESG is similar to the ARG except that with the ESG concept, the U.S. Navy would be able to deploy almost double the number of independent operational groups, from 19 to 38.
-In addition, the ESG included surface warships and submarine escorts, similar to a carrier strike group (previously a carrier battle group).
+In addition, the ESG included surface warships and submarine escorts.